SimonHansul/DEBBase.jl/README.md

 @with_kw mutable struct NewDEBParams <: AbstractParams
     Idot_max_rel_emb::Float64 = 22.9 # DEBBase parameter with default
     k_E::Float64 = .1 # new parameter with default value
+    num_scalar_statevars::Int64 = 7 # update the number of scalar state variables in the model. this part ensures that mixture toxicity with arbitrary numbers of stressors can be simulated efficiently
     ...
 end
 ```